Frank & Louis: Production

 The film is written by Petra Volpe and Esther Bernstorff and directed by Volpe in her English-language directorial debut.
-It was initially in development with 2022 with Laurence Fishburne and Clifton Collins Jr. attached to the cast.
+It was initially in development in 2022, with Laurence Fishburne and Clifton Collins Jr. attached to the cast.

-It s produced by Reto Schaerli and Lukas Hobi for Zodiac Pictures with Georgie Paget and Thembisa Cochrane for Caspian Films.
+It is produced by Reto Schaerli and Lukas Hobi for Zodiac Pictures, with Georgie Paget and Thembisa Cochrane for Caspian Films.
 In 2025, distribution rights were bought for various European countries including Filmcoopi in Switzerland, Constantin Film for Germany and Austria, and September Film for the Benelux region.

 Kingsley Ben-Adir and Rob Morgan lead the cast alongside Indira Varma, Rosalind Eleazar and Rene Perez Joglar.

 Principal photography began on the film on 30 April 2025.

+Release

+Frank & Louis premiered at the 2026 Sundance Film Festival, which was held between January 22 and February 1, 2026.

+Reception

+On review aggregator website Rotten Tomatoes, the film holds an approval rating of 92% based on 24 reviews, with an average rating of 7.2/10.